 http://rtam.mb.ca/summer2016.html (see page 25)

 Everyone in the University of Manitoba jazz faculty greatly influenced my development and I absolutely loved being a part of the Jazz Studies program. http://umanitoba.ca/faculties/music/programs/JazzStudies.html

 Another community that I’m proud to be a part of is Love Your Brain/Zeno.
 Established by Adam Pearce and his brother, former Pro-Snowboarder Kevin Pearce – the subject of the hit documentary, ‘The Crash Reel’ – Love Your Brain is about brain injury prevention and healing.
-I’ve been very fortunate to attend their annual Love Your Brain Retreat for TBI Survivors since its inception in 2014 – such an inspiring group of people! www.loveyourbrain.com
+I was very fortunate to attend their annual Love Your Brain Retreat for TBI Survivors 6 times – such an inspiring group of people! www.loveyourbrain.com

-The Love Your Brain Retreat is held at Zeno Mountain Farm in Vermont.
-Zeno, which is run by the awesome Halby family, hosts camps year round for people with mixed abilities.
+The Love Your Brain Retreat was held at Zeno Mountain Farm in Vermont.
+Zeno – which is run by the awesome Halby family – hosts camps year round for people with mixed abilities.
 Imagine a world where people with disabilities are true equals.
 In 2014, I played the Clarence Clemons roll in Zeno’s summer musical and in 2017, I laid down sax and piano parts in NYC for their feature film, ‘Best Summer Ever.’ https://zenomountainfarm.org/videos-2019/

 The list is much more than I could capture here and I am so grateful to all of the amazing people who have supported me and the tremendous healing power of music that has guided me.
 It has been quite the ride and I can’t wait for what the future has in store.
 As I often say, ‘I’ve been given a second chance at life and I’m going to make the most of it.’